-vdifolder This specifies the default folder that is used to keep Virtual Disk machinefolder This specifies the default folder in which virtual machine definitions are kept; see Section 8.1, "VirtualBox configuration data"
+vdifolder This specifies the default folder that is used to keep Virtual Disk Image (VDI) files.

+machinefolder This specifies the default folder in which virtual machine definitions are kept; see chapter 9.1, VirtualBox configuration data, page 98 for details.